21 June.

 I noted in an earlier entry that Hermitage originally referred only to the Small Hermitage constructed by order of Catherine the Great as an adjunct to the Winter Palace but that the name has now come to refer to the five buildings that comprise the entire museum complex.
 We entered, as most visitors do, the largest building, the Winter Palace passing through this courtyard.

 In the four hours we spent in the museum, Erin and I never ventured beyond the Winter Palace and we saw only a fraction of a fraction of the collection in this building.
-Erin and I had decided to stay together because we’d both planned a post museum visit to the Colonnade at St. Isaac’s Cathedral for the best panoramic views of Saint Petersburg.
+Erin and I had decided to stay together because we’d both planned a post museum visit to the Colonnade at Saint Isaac’s Cathedral for the best panoramic views of Saint Petersburg.
 I think we were both fascinated with the building – Erin with the floors and I with the enormity of the place.
 I think a bit of both can be sensed in this photo.

 I was fascinated with and a bit awestruck over the ornate details of so many of the rooms more of which can be seen here.